rednafi/rednafi.com/content/python/testing_http_requests.md

         assert response == {"key_1": "value_1", "key_2": "value_2"}
 ```

-In the above test, we’re using starlette[^3] to define a simple ASGI server that returns our
+In the above test, we're using starlette[^3] to define a simple ASGI server that returns our
 expected response.
 Then we set up the `httpx.AsyncClient` so it makes the request against
 the test server instead of making an external network call.
 Finally, we call the
 `make_request` function and assert the expected payload.

-Sure, you could set up the server with the standard library’s `http` module, but that code
+Sure, you could set up the server with the standard library's `http` module, but that code
 doesn't look half as pretty.

 [^1]: [httpx](https://www.python-httpx.org/)